litmuschaos/litmus-docs/website/versioned_docs/version-3.0.0/concepts/probes.md

 ---

-In Litmus, Resilience Probes are pluggable checks that can be defined within the ChaosEngine for any Chaos Experiment.
+Resilience Probes are pluggable checks that can be defined within the ChaosEngine for any Chaos Experiment.
 The fault pods execute these checks based on the mode they are defined in & factor their success as necessary conditions in determining the verdict of the fault (along with the standard `in-built` checks).

 ## Prerequisites